Data Generators for Learning Systems Based on RBF Networks: Evaluation

-Columns labeled $\overline{\Delta mean}$ and $\overline{\Delta std}$ report average difference in mean and standard deviation for attributes normalized to $[0, 1]$.
-In 38 out of 39 cases the difference is below $0.10$ and in 33 out of 39 cases it is below $0.05$ which shows that moments of the distributions for individual attributes are close to the originals.
 The distributions of individual attributes are compared with KS test for numeric attributes and with Hellinger distance for discrete attributes.
 Column labeled $KSp$ gives a percentage of p-values below 0.05 in KS tests comparing matching numeric attributes using the null hypothesis that original and generated data are drawn from the same distribution.
 For most of the data sets and most of the attributes the KS-test detects the differences in distributions.
 Column labeled $\overline{H}$ presents average Hellinger distance for matching discrete attributes.
 While for many data sets the distances are low, there are also some data sets where the distances are relatively high, indicating that distribution differences can be considerable for discrete attributes.

 The suitability of the generator as a development, simulation, or benchmarking tools in data mining is evidenced by comparing clustering and classification performance.
 The column labeled ARI presents adjusted Rand index.
-We can observe that the clustering similarity is considerable for many data sets (high ARI) but there are also some data sets where it is low.
+We can observe that clustering similarities are considerable for many data sets (high ARI) but there are also some data sets, where it is low.